 Step 5: Money talks: Quantify the financial impact

 Why?
 The reason for this is simple.
-Money matters to executives, so assign a financial value to what the business impact might be.
+Money matters to executives, so assign a financial value to what the business impact of investing in resilience business continuity might be.

 How?
 This part is not as simple.
 Calculating the damages of a disruptive event or natural disaster can be an onerous task because the cost is connected to several factors, and—more importantly—varies by type of disaster.
 Among the key influences are the magnitude & duration of the event, the structure of the local economy, the geographical area affected, the population base & the time of day it occurred.
 Consider operational costs, loss in revenue, reputational loss, & loss of physical & data infrastructure.
 All of this should be quantified into a financial value.
 This can help prioritize aspects of your planning & may be the biggest impact for you in gaining executive buy-in.